dmrokan/soyutnet/docs/source/index.rst

 according to the rules below.

-1. A transition :math:`t_i` is enabled if its all input places have a number of tokens greater than or equal to the weight of the connecing arcs.
+1. A transition :math:`t_i` is enabled if its all input places have a number of tokens greater than or equal to the weight of the connecting arcs.

    .. math::
       M_{in} = \{u_1, u_2, \dots\} ~~~ \textrm{marking of input places of} ~ t_i \\